-Key issues that should be considered during the selection of Valued Components for biological environment include their importance for people and regulatory requirements.
-The Valued Environmental Components for Biological Environment in the project area consist of environmentally sensitive areas, terrestrial and aquatic habitats, threatened and endangered species.
+Key issues that should be considered during the selection of Valued Components for biological environment include their importance as habitats for unique or threatened species, importance for people and regulatory requirements.
+The Valued Environmental Components for Biological Environment in the project area consist of environmentally sensitive areas and terrestrial and aquatic habitats.